instadeepai/Mava/README.md

 few MARL systems and environments.
 We also include a [quickstart notebook][Quickstart].

-> :information_source: Mava heavily relies on Acme, therefore as is the case with Acme, we make the same statement regarding reliability: this framework is for MARL research written by
+> :information_source: Mava heavily relies on Acme, therefore as is the case with Acme, we make the same statement regarding reliability: mava is a framework for MARL research written by
 > researchers, for researchers.
 We will make every attempt to keep everything in good
 > working order, but things may break occasionally.
 If they do, we will make our best
 > effort to fix them as quickly as possible!